 Did you know that Whistler has over 15 independently owned coffee shops and two roasting companies?
 Clearly us Whistler locals have a bit of a caffeine addiction…

-Regardless, there are plenty of opportunities for you to fill up a travel thermos with your hot drink of choice to enjoy while taking outdoor elopement photos in the winter months.
-One of my personal favorites is Camp Lifestlye & Coffee Co.
-It is a bit off the beaten track making it more of a locals’ spot for that caffeine fix.
+Regardless, there are plenty of opportunities to fill up a travel thermos with your hot drink of choice to enjoy while taking outdoor elopement photos in the winter months.
+One of my favourites is Camp Lifestlye & Coffee Co.
+It is off the beaten track making it more of a locals’ spot for that caffeine fix.

 3. Choose your wedding attire wisely:

 While strapless dresses and linen suits may make for beautiful wedding photos in the summer, they become much less enticing when the winter wind starts blowing against your bare skin.
 Brrrrr!
-Long sleeved wedding dresses and three piece wool suits are your friends when it comes to Whistler elopement attire for the winter.
-Trust me, your extremities will thank you.
+Long sleeved wedding dresses and three piece wool suits are your friends when it comes to Whistler winter elopement attire.
+Trust me, your limbs will thank you.

 4. Wear leggings or thermals/ bring a puffy jacket: